hkust-smartcar/tutorials/hardware/01 component recognition.md

 #### Through-hole technology

 There will be some through-hole conductive legs surrounded the component.
-You can solder this kind of component by matching the legs to the hole and solder tin on it.
+You can solder this kind of component by matching the legs to the hole and place solder on it.

 ![](https://github.com/hkust-smartcar/tutorials/raw/master/hardware/img/through_hole.jpg)

 #### Surface-mount technology (SMD)

 There will be no through-hole legs surrounded the component and holes on the board.
 The conductive part of the component will just need to mount on the surface of the pad on the board.
-You just need to place the component on the footprint on the board and solder tin to secure it.
+You just need to place the component on the footprint on the board and place solder to secure it.

 ![](https://github.com/hkust-smartcar/tutorials/raw/master/hardware/img/smd.jpg)